Timothy R. HermanTimothy Herman Clark Hill

 During law school, Tim served as Research Assistant for Ralph Ruebner, Associate Dean of The John Marshall Law School, and assisted Dean Ruebner in his capacity as reporter for the Illinois Supreme Court Special Committee on Illinois Evidence.
 He also provided research support for Dean Ruebner in the publication 2010 Illinois Decisions on Search and Seizure: Recent Developments on Search and Seizure in Illinois, published by the Illinois State Bar Association.

 Tim is a member of the Chicago Bar Association's Judicial Evaluation Committee and was part of the CBA’s 2016 inaugural Leadership Institute composed of 18 lawyers from various law firms and corporate legal departments in the Chicagoland area.
-Tim has been recognized by Illinois Super Lawyers as a "Rising Star" in Business Litigation for 2016 and 2017.
+Tim has been recognized by Illinois Super Lawyers as a "Rising Star" in Business Litigation from 2016–2018.
 Tim also devotes significant time to pro bono causes, including obtaining the requisite findings in state court to allow minor children to become legal permanent residents in the United States by virtue of their status as Special Immigrant Juveniles.